dharshini-krishna/ModernTechFrontend/README.md

 # ModernTechFrontend
 TO SEE : https://replit.com/@dharshinikucs20/ModernTechFrontend

 TOO SEE THE UIUX : https://d58b74b7-8d67-42a5-b584-374aca3ec13d-00-2gbc08vo3v6mb.picard.replit.dev/

-I build to upgrade our sns acadamy website by enhancing the UIUX
+I build and interface designing to upgrade our sns acadamy website by enhancing the UIUX
 # ModernTechFrontend

 I build to upgrade our SNS Academy website by enhancing the UI/UX.